JJGO/blog/_posts/2021-03-15-debugging-pretty.md

 ---
 title: Debugging by Pretty Printing
 header: Debugging by Pretty Printing
 description: Debugging distributed systems is a hard task.
-We can make this task easier by making use of good logging practices and taking advantage of Terminal User Interface tools that present the logs in a easier to digest way.
+We can make this task easier by making use of good logging practices and taking advantage of Terminal User Interface tools, making parsing distributed logs effortless.
 permalink: /debugging-pretty/
 layout: post
 ---

 This semester I'm a Teaching Assistant for MIT's [6.824 Distributed Systems](https://pdos.csail.mit.edu/6.824/) class.
 The class requires students to iteratively implement Raft, a distributed consensus protocol.
-This is a very challenging task, as despite Raft's claim to fame as an "easier to understand Paxos", it still is a complex distributed system that is quite hard to get right even after several (or many) attempts.
+This is a very challenging task, as despite Raft's claim to fame as an _"easier to understand Paxos"_, Raft is a complex distributed system that is quite hard to get right, even after several (or many) attempts.
 When I took 6.824, I noticed that the bottleneck for finishing the labs never was doing the bulk of the required implementation for the corresponding lab.
-Overall, the time-consuming bits were: 1) designing the logic for each part, and mostly 2) getting the failed runs and parsing through the logs to understand how the system failed and what went wrong.
+Overall, what consumed most of my time was getting the failed runs and parsing through the logs to understand how the system failed and what went wrong.

-In this post, I won't over common pitfalls or how a Raft implementation usually goes wrong, if you are interested in that, check out the fantastic [Students' Guide to Raft](https://thesquareplanet.com/blog/students-guide-to-raft/).
+In this post, I won't go over common pitfalls or how a Raft implementation usually goes wrong, if you are interested in that, check out the fantastic [Students' Guide to Raft](https://thesquareplanet.com/blog/students-guide-to-raft/).
 What I'll cover is how to write tools to make your life as a distributed systems debugger easier.
 We will see how to build these terminal-based tools from the ground up, ending with a debugging suite that will make you more efficient at detecting, understanding and fixing bugs for the 6.824 labs.
-All the labs in 6.824 are debugged in the same way, so it's probably a good idea to invest some time in making collecting and parsing logs a more pleasant task.
+All the labs in 6.824 are debugged in the same way, so it's probably a good idea to invest some time in making collecting and parsing logs less laborious.

 ## Debugging distributed code hits different

 Debugging distributed systems is a task many students have not dealt with before taking 6.824, and it's fundamentally different from other forms of debugging.
 There are no easily accessible debuggers like `gdb` or `pdb` that let you run your code step by step.
 And traditional _printf debugging_ also falls short since there can be a large amount of routines running (and thus, printing) in parallel.
 In traditional systems, debugging via print statements is fairly straightforward, since there is often a single thread of execution and one can quickly reason about what is going on.

 With distributed systems like the ones in the 6.824 labs, there are N machines and each of them is concurrently executing several threads.
 For instance, in the Raft labs there are N raft peers executing in parallel as if they were in separate machines.
 For each one of these peers there will be multiple goroutines executing in parallel (commonly one or two timers, an applier and some amount of RPC and RPC reply handlers), leading to large amounts of concurrency.
 While adding print statements is easy, parsing through them can be quite tricky, specially as the complexity of the labs slowly builds up week after week.
 All that said, going through your logs to identify the faults in your logic is the best bang for your ~~buck~~ pset hour.
 Staring at your code or repeatedly tweaking different parts might help in the short term, but hard bugs will require a more careful analysis.

-Moreover, in a system like Raft not only are multiple threads printing output at once, but they will be printing about very heterogeneous events such as: timer resets, log operations, elections, crash recovery or communication with the replicated state machine.
+Moreover, in a system like Raft not only there are multiple threads printing output at once, but they will be printing about very heterogeneous events such as: timer resets, log operations, elections, crash recovery or communication with the replicated state machine.
 Crucially, different types of events will occur with different frequencies, which can lead to overly verbose logs if they are not trimmed in some way.

-Therefore, we would ideally like to know **who** is printing each line and **what topic** the message is related to, and we will design ways of encoding those pieces of information visually.
+Therefore, we would ideally like to know **who** is printing each line and **what topic** the message is related to.
+Our goal is to design a way of encoding those pieces of information visually.
+TL;DR: We will make Go print a boring log with a specific format and then make use of the [Rich](https://github.com/willmcgugan/rich) Python library to abstract away the ugly complexity of printing beautifully formatted terminal output.

 ### The Go side

 While most of the tooling will be done using Python scripts, there needs to be some cooperation from the Go side to ensure that we feed the information to downstream scripts in a way that is easy to parse.

 **Toggling the output verbosity**.
 A minor quality of life improvement that I implemented is the ability to toggle log verbosity without having to edit go code at all.
-This will make it easier later on for the automated script runner to control verbosity.
+Later on, this will also make it easier for our automated script runner to control verbosity.
 Since the 6.824 tests use `go test`, we can't use command line arguments directly.
-However, what we can use are environment variables.
-The following piece of code will access the `VERBOSE`
+However, what we can use are [environment variables](https://www.wikiwand.com/en/Environment_variable).
+The following piece of code will access the `VERBOSE` environment variable to decide whether verbose logs are needed.

 ```go
 // Retrieve the verbosity level from an environment variable